Nunavut police charge four youth in two arson attempts at Cape Dorset school

 "The extent of damage had the possibility of being significant"

-Almost a year after Cape Dorset lost its Peter Pitseolak High School to fire, police are investigating two separate incidents of arson which targeted the Baffin community’s only other school
+Almost a year after Cape Dorset lost its Peter Pitseolak High School to fire, police are investigating two separate incidents of arson which targeted the Baffin community’s only other school.

 The first, on Sept.
 14, drew local RCMP officers to Sam Pudlat elementary school around 9:30 p.m. that evening to investigate a report of arson committed the previous day.